-Outfall(s) SCHEDULE OF ADDITIONAL SUBMITTALS - Required Action Due Date 002 BEST MANAGEMENT PRACTICES (BMP) PLAN The permittee shall submit the initial BMP plan and review the completed BMP plan on an annual basis.
+Outfall(s) SCHEDULE OF ADDITIONAL SUBMITTALS - Required Action Due Date All BMP PLAN The permittee shall review the completed BMP plan, submitted to this DEC on 7/1/2024, on an annual basis.
 The BMP plan shall be modified whenever: (a) changes at the facility materially increase the potential for releases of pollutants, (b) actual releases indicate the plan is inadequate, or (c) a letter from the DEC identifies inadequacies in the plan.
 The permittee shall certify in writing, as an attachment to the December Discharge Monitoring Report (DMR), that the annual review has been completed.
 All BMP plan revisions must be submitted to the Regional Water Engineer within 30 days.
-EDP + 6 Months, Annually thereafter on January 28 th 002 WATER TREATMENT CHEMICAL (WTC) ANNUAL REPORT FORM The permittee shall submit a completed WTC Annual Report Form each year that Water Treatment Chemicals are used.
-The form shall be attached to the December DMR.
-December DMR (January 28 th) 002 MERCURY MINIMIZATION PLAN The permittee must complete and maintain onsite an annual mercury minimization status report in accordance with the requirements of this permit.
-Maintained Onsite EDP + 12 months, annually thereafter 002 MERCURY - CONDITIONAL EXCLUSION CERTIFICATION Permittee must submit a mercury conditional exclusion certification every five years in order to maintain MMP Type IV status.
-08/02/2028 and every 5 years thereafter
+EDP + 6 Months, Annually thereafter on January 28 th All BTA DETERMINATION The permittee shall submit a report, for review and approval, that describes the information to be used to support a Best Technology Available (BTA) determination under 6 NYCRR § 704.5 and the Comprehensive Demonstration Study required under 40 CFR § 125.95.
+At a minimum, this report must include the items laid out on page 8.
+EDP + 9 months All MERCURY MINIMIZATION PLAN The permittee must complete and maintain onsite an annual mercury minimization status report in accordance with the requirements of this permit.
+Maintained Onsite EDP + 12 months, annually thereafter